martinky/qt-interactive-coding/README.md

 rt.exec(source_code);
 ```

-To compile the runtime code, we make use of Qt's own build system `qmake`
+To compile the runtime code, we make use of Qt's own build system `qmake` and
-and leverage its natural cross-platform capability.
+leverage its natural cross-platform capability.

 There are no restrictions on what can or cannot go into the runtime-compiled
 source code.
-The only requirement is that the user code exports one C-style
+The only requirement is that the code exports one C-style function
-function that serves as the main entry point:
+that serves as the main entry point:

 ``` c++
 extern "C" void qic_entry(qicContext *ctx);